Internationally, Veolia was distinguished at the Global Water Awards 2017 for 2 desalination plants:

 Read a summary of these projects here

-Membrane treatment on the other hand, involves pre-treatment that prevents fouling and scaling using Veolia’s water technologies like Actiflo® for clarification, Multiflo™ for enhanced clarification and lamella settling, and Spidflo™ and Filtraflo™ for flotation and gravitational flow respectfully.
-The next step is reverse osmosis via membrane filtration.
-Highly pressurised filtration is made through semi-permeable osmotic membranes to reach an osmotic equilibrium.
-This process is suitable for both high and low salinity concentration.
+Highly pressurised filtration is made through semi-permeable osmotic membranes to reach an osmotic equilibrium, suitable for high and low salinity concentration.
 The technology used for this process is called Sirion™, a reverse osmosis system developed for pure water production, seawater desalination and water reuse applications.
-This is followed by degassing to ensure a pH adjustment with CO² stripping, which is required for some industrial projects.
+These processes are followed by degassing to ensure a pH adjustment with CO² stripping, which is required for some industrial projects.

 Brackish water desalination

-Acid Mine Drainage (AMD) and other less toxic inland water streams with high levels of total dissolved salts can be transformed into high grade potable water with brackish water desalination solutions from Veolia.
+Brackish water desalination solutions from Veolia transform Acid Mine Drainage (AMD) and other less toxic inland water streams with high levels of total dissolved salts into high grade potable water.

 Containerised Potable Water Treatment Plants from Veolia can be tailored to desalinate both seawater and brackish water

-Selection of the most appropriate solution depends on the source of the feed water and the required quality of the treated water.
+Selection of the most appropriate solution is determined by the feed water source and the required quality of the treated water.

 Less energy intensive than thermal processes, this process is typically for water with a lower dissolved salt content and includes reverse osmosis and nanofiltration.